 - Multiple Perspectives: Diverse viewpoints lead to better hiring decisions.

-- Comprehensive Assessment: Covers various aspects of the candidate’s abilities.
+- Comprehensive Assessment: Covers different aspects of a candidate’s skills and behaviours.

 Cons: